roeme/shgit/doc/options.md

     Tells shgit to echo what git commands will be executed.
 This also expands your own git aliases to a certain degree.
 This is useful for teaching&learning git.

+* `separate-histfile` (Boolean, Default true)

+    Keep shgit history separate from regular bash history.
+This will modify the `$HISTFILE` variable by appending a '.shgit' suffix.